Projects

 Value influence in causal selection in the social sciences

-with Rebecca Korf (UC, Irvine)
+with Rebecca Korf (UC, Irvine & Whitworth University)